A. Thomas Levin

-A. Thomas Levin is a Member of the law firm of Meyer, Suozzi, English & Klein P.C. located in Garden City, Long Island, N.Y.
-In addition to serving as General Counsel to the firm, he is Chair of the firm’s Local Government, Land Use and Environmental Compliance practice and the Professional Responsibility practice.
-He originated and chairs the firm’s Veterans’ Scholarship Program at Nassau Community College.
+A. Thomas Levin is a Shareholder (and former General Counsel) of the law firm of Meyer, Suozzi, English & Klein, P.C. located in Garden City, N.Y.
+He is Chair of the firm’s practice groups for Local Government and Land Use, and Professional Responsibility.
 Mr. Levin represents private and public sector clients in the fields of local government law, land use regulation, environmental review compliance, cable television franchising, municipal and commercial litigation and appeals, and matters relating to professional responsibility, ethics and disciplinary proceedings.

 Notable experience includes: